bowser0000/SkyblockMod/README.md

 - /slayer [name] - Uses API to get slayer xp of a person.
 If no name is provided, it checks yours.
 - /skills [name] - Uses API to get skill levels of a person.
 If no name is provided, it checks yours.
 - /guildof [name] - Uses API to get guild name and guild master of a person.
 If no name is provided, it checks yours.
+ - /pets [name] - Uses API to get pets of a person.
+If no name is provided, it checks yours.

 ### Notes
 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.